Nora Mickowski, LCSW

 I'm a neurodivergent, disabled TCK with a dark sense of humor, and I often swear in session.
 I’m deeply empathetic but brutally honest, and I won't push you to quit drugs or other “unhealthy” behaviors (unless you ask me to!).

-About my Practice
+About my ADHD-friendly Practice

 Still not sure if I’m the right therapist for you?
 Or maybe (like me) you tend to do a fair amount of research before making big decisions.
 Either way, here are some more details…

-• ACT (Acceptance and Commitment Therapy)
+• ACT (Acceptance and Commitment Therapy, a type of CBT)

 • CBT (Cognitive Behavioral Therapy)